LED Lumens Explained: Understanding Brightness, Efficiency, and Light Quality

 Professional lighting design requires analysis of your specific space dimensions, mounting heights, and task requirements.
 A photometric lighting plan provides precise lumen calculations and fixture placement recommendations for your facility.

 The following guidelines are based on IESNA Lighting Handbook recommendations for common industrial applications.
-These serve as general guidance-your specific facility may have different requirements based on unique operational needs.
+These serve as general guidance, as your specific facility may have different requirements based on unique operational needs.

 Manufacturing facilities require lighting levels matched to specific production processes.
 Material handling areas typically need less illumination than precision assembly stations.